This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Calais – Rouen – Chartres – Poitiers – Angouleme – Bordeaux – Irun

-Driving to Spain from UK avoiding tolls is very possible.
-You will still travel down the western side of the country, with the route relying heavily on the A28, N10 and A63 toll free roads.
+Driving to Spain from UK and avoiding tolls is very possible.
+You will still travel down the western side of the country, with the route relying heavily on the A28, N10 and A63 toll-free roads.
 Make sure to set your sat nav to avoid tolls.

-Be aware that if you take the route shown on our Google Map, you will need a Crit’ Air sticker, as the whole of Rouen is covered by a low-emission zone.
-There are also several low underpasses on the route which will decapitate a motorhome or car with bikes on the roof.
-You can avoid these by taking the street-level side road next to them, just be aware!
+Be aware the whole of Rouen is covered by a low-emission zone meaning you will need a Crit’ Air sticker.
+There are also several low underpasses on the route, which will decapitate a motorhome or car with bikes on the roof.
+You can avoid these by taking the street-level side road next to them; just be aware!

 Calais – Rouen – Le Mans – Tours – Bordeaux – Somport Tunnel – Zaragoza